FAQ

 Answer:

-In most cases, increased water usage is caused by a leaking faucet or toilet.
+In most cases, increased water usage is caused by a running toilet, malfunctioning water softener or a leaking faucet.
 We suggest these repairs be made quickly to save you money on your monthly bill.
-If you have increased water usage but don't know why, contact our Customer Service Department at 222-3460.
+If you have increased water usage but don't know why, contact our Customer Service Department at (515) 222-3460.
 A field representative can visit your home to assist in determining the cause of the problem and the appropriate course of action.
 There's no charge for this service.

 Top